-Trust that you are the expert on your kid
+1. Trust that you are the expert on your kid.

 A good therapist knows not to base his or her entire perspective on that of a teen.
-The therapist must work hard to develop a strong relationship with your child; however, they must also consider the opinions and viewpoints of the parents in order to more fully understand the situation at hand.
+The therapist must work hard to develop a strong relationship with your child; however, he must also consider the opinions and viewpoints of the parents in order to more fully understand the situation at hand.
 It can be helpful to use the analogy of a CEO and his board to further illustrate the importance of your role.
 Until the late teen years, you are the CEO of your child’s company.
-You are inviting us, the therapist, in as consultants.
-We should earn your respect and trust, bringing the latest research on behavior modification.
+You are inviting me, the therapist, in as a consultant.
+I should earn your respect and trust, bringing the latest research on behavior modification.
 However, your experience means you will always be the expert on your child.
-Use those God given instincts to speak confidently with the therapist you are choosing to serve on the board.
-You will have a relationship with your child far after the therapist comes and goes, so keep your seat at the table and find counselors that instinctually and actively acknowledge your worth.
+Use those God-given instincts to speak confidently with the therapist you are choosing to serve on the board.
+You will have a relationship with your child long after the therapist goes, so keep your seat at the table and find counselors that instinctually and actively acknowledge your worth.

-Showing empathy is not the same thing as approval
+2. Showing empathy is not the same thing as approval.

-As a therapist, we practice for years what is called Reflective Listening.
-It is a powerful technique that shows the client they are not only being heard, but are understood.
-So often parents get overwhelmed with the enormous task of keeping a teen safe that moms and dads forget to take the time to help his or her child know they are being heard.
-Parents can start simply by beginning sentences with, “I hear that you are frustrated” or “You sound overwhelmed.”
-It is natural for the parent to want to relieve pressure and solve problems; however, if the child feels deeply understood first, they can often come to their own sound conclusions.
+As therapists, we practice for years what is called Reflective Listening.
+It is a powerful technique that shows clients they are not only being heard, but are understood.
+So often parents get overwhelmed with the enormous task of keeping a teen safe that moms and dads forget to take the time to help their children know they are being heard.
+Parents can start simply by beginning sentences with, “I hear that you are frustrated,” or, “You sound overwhelmed.”
+It is natural for the parent to want to relieve pressure and solve problems; however, if children feel deeply understood first, they can often come to their own sound conclusions.
 The parents’ efforts in helping their children understand both the root of their issue and their reactions can be worth every bit of effort.

-Negotiate parenting issues and decisions with your partner behind closed doors
+3. Negotiate parenting issues and decisions with your partner behind closed doors.

 Parenting will only be as effective as the united front in which the structure is presented.
 Many times with children, it feels as if consequences need to be administered quickly.
 Teens are successful at communicating urgency in many situations and can make you feel you must tell them what will occur to alleviate his or her anxiety.
 However, if you speak too quickly and then change your mind later, the teen will know the doors are open to negotiations.
 Behaviors usually continue because they are allowed.
 If you find your teen raging for days after a consequence has been administered, evaluate your consistency.
 Taking a few hours behind closed doors to consult with your partner regarding realistic consequences that can be consistently administered and then delivering them as a united team will help to slow down the negotiations and make for a more peaceful home.

-If all else fails, remember that you are trying and in the end, that will be deeply matter
+4. If all else fails, remember you are trying, and in the end, that will deeply matter.

-A child can be so angry with his or her parent and yet as soon as the parent leaves the room, the teen speaks of how important they are to them.
-There is no bigger punching bag in life than a parent and a wise mother or father knows they will receive hits if they want to stay on the team.
-This does not mean a parent has to tolerate disrespect; it does mean, however, that they will not always believe the teen’s initial reaction.
+Children can be so angry with their parents, and yet as soon as they leave the room, teens may speak of how important they are to them.
+There is no bigger punching bag in life than a parent, and wise mothers and fathers know they will receive hits if they want to stay on the team.
+This does not mean parents have to tolerate disrespect; it does mean, however, that they will not always believe their teens’ initial reactions.
 Parents can partner with the therapist to investigate the explosive reactions to reveal the deeper currents of their child’s heart.

-See difference in parenting styles within the marriage as casting a larger, more effective net
+5. See differences in parenting styles within the marriage as casting a larger, more effective net.

-You can only take your child as far as you have allowed yourself to go
+6. You can only take your child as far as you have allowed yourself to go.

-This is the brutal reality to therapy and parenting—we can only take those following us down the paths we have had the courage to walk.
-Anxiety, depression and self-esteem are highly contagious and often times the parent’s mental health, happiness and wellbeing must be considered when teaching a teen how to heal themselves.
-Remember, your child is watching and if you are not kind and truthful with yourself, it is very difficult for the therapist to teach your child to love and be honest with themselves.
+This is the brutal reality of therapy and parenting—we can only take those following us down the paths we have had the courage to walk.
+Anxiety, depression, and self-esteem are highly contagious, and oftentimes the parent’s mental health, happiness, and well-being must be considered when teaching a teen how to heal.
+Remember, your child is watching and if you are not kind and truthful with yourself, it is very difficult for the therapist to teach your child to love and be honest with his or herself.

-There is no bigger self-esteem booster than “What do you think you should do about that?”
+7. There is no bigger self-esteem booster than, “What do you think you should do about that?”

 Most children have some sense of self-esteem in the early years.
 It is why a child will sing at the top of his or her lungs in the grocery store.
 However, many parents watch helplessly as their child loses confidence starting as early as elementary school.
-Self- esteem is a deeply complicated psychology built on years of investment into your child’s sense of self.
-Simply asking your child what they believe they should do or how they can make a situation better lets them know you believe in his or her ability to think it through.
+Self- esteem is deeply complicated psychology built on years of investment into your child’s sense of self.
+Simply asking your children what they believe they should do or how they can make a situation better lets them know you believe in their ability to think it through.
 This endorsement will be deeply felt and eventually appreciated by each teen.

-Surround yourself with encouragers, and no, it cannot be your kids
+8. Surround yourself with encouragers (and no, it cannot be your kids).

-Any parent willing to invest the time, finances and vulnerability of bringing a child into therapy is a parent invested in seeing that child heal and grow.
-Every parent can tell you ten things they wished they were doing differently; however, they cannot tell you three strengths they are bringing to their child.
-Parenting is a long distance run and those who finish strong will be the ones that keep investing in their self-care accounts, knowing the withdrawals will be deep.
-Hold onto friendships, professionals and teammates that encourage and remind you of your unique contributions to your child’s life.
+Any parent willing to invest the time, finances, and vulnerability of bringing a child into therapy is a parent invested in seeing that child heal and grow.
+All parents can tell you 10 things they wished they were doing differently; however, they cannot tell you three strengths they are bringing to their children.
+Parenting is a long-distance run and those who finish strong will be the ones who keep investing in their own self-care accounts, knowing the withdrawals will be deep.
+Hold onto friendships, professionals, and teammates who encourage and remind you of your unique contributions to your child’s life.

-Earning your kid’s trust is far more important than your ability to quickly modify a behavior
+9. Earning your child’s trust is far more important than your ability to quickly modify a behavior.

-Your child will only accept the grace to which you extend yourself
+10. Your child will only accept the grace you also extend to yourself.

-Let’s face it.
-If there were a perfect way to raise a child, you would have read the book and followed it completely.
-Children being uniquely created and facing different challenges can often leave the parent feeling confused, discouraged and full of regret.
+Let’s face it, if there were a perfect way to raise a child, you would have read the book and followed it completely.
+Children, being uniquely created and facing different challenges, can often leave parents feeling confused, discouraged, and full of regret.
 Teens pick up on far more than what meets the eye and can often sense the underlying disquiet of their parents.
-This is the first time you have raised this child at this age and the first time they have tried to do life at this stage too.
+This is the first time you have raised this child at this age and the first time that child has tried to do life at this stage, too.
 There are no rough drafts in parenting, only grace.
 So remember, how you respond to your own mistakes is as important as any reaction that you may show to your child.